TomSssM/MyCodewars/task-archieve/missing-number/task.md

     }
     ```

     But we can solve it even more effectively if we treat it as `Array Math Operation on All Elements` Task Type and apply XOR operation for all the elements of the array similar to [that task](../single-number/task.md) (we XOR `0` by all the elements of the array and save the result to some _counter_).
 However for this particular task you may need to apply the Math Operation (in our case XOR) _twice_: first for all the elements of the array, then to the same _counter_ for all the elements that _should be_ in the array (similar to the HashMap solution above).
-Thus you need to utilize the Approach _`Do math or bitwise operation first on all the elements of the array and then to the same counter on all the elements that should be in array`_
+Thus you need to utilize the Approach _`Do math or bitwise operation first on all the elements of the array and then to the same counter on all the elements that should be in the array`_

     __Note:__ this task can also be solved not only by doing a XOR but also by applying a Math formula for all the elements of the array.
 You can find this solution [here](../../2\)%20Task%20Challanges.md#23-find-a-missing-number-in-an-unsorted-array)